 Notable Examples of Renaissance Architecture

-Cathedral of Santa Maria del Fiore in Florence, Italy.
-Considered the first Renaissance architect, Filippo Brunelleschi (1377-1446) is the early Renaissance pioneer responsible for the famous red brick Duomo at the Cathedral of Santa Maria del Fiore in Florence.
+Considered the first Renaissance architect, Filippo Brunelleschi (1377-1446) is the early Renaissance pioneer responsible for the famous red brick Duomo at the Cathedral of Santa Maria del Fiore in Florence, Italy.
 Construction of the cathedral began in the Gothic period in 1296 and was completed in 1436.
-The majestic dome is not only the building’s crowning feature, it is a feat of engineering that was ahead of its time and that influenced many religious buildings in Italy and around the world.
+The majestic dome is not only the building’s crowning feature, but it is also a feat of engineering that was ahead of its time.
+And it influenced many religious buildings in Italy and around the world.

-Saint Peter’s Basilica in Vatican City, Italy.
 Located in the heart of Rome-adjacent Vatican City, Saint Peter's Basilica is a masterpiece of Renaissance architecture.
-Constructed between 1506 and 1615, and overseen at one point by the great Renaissance sculptor, painter, and sometime architect Michelangelo (1475-1564).
+Constructed between 1506 and 1615, this holy pilgrimage site and tourist attraction is one of the most recognizable Renaissance buildings in the world.
+The project was overseen at one point by the great Renaissance sculptor, painter, and sometimes architect Michelangelo (1475-1564).

 Completed in 1564, the Marciana research library in Venice is a quintessential example of Renaissance architecture, built in the Palladian style by architect Jacopo Sansovino.
 One of the most breathtaking public libraries ever built, this gem is located on the popular Piazza San Marco.

-Palazzo Medici in Florence, Italy.
 This quintessential Renaissance palace, which is also called the Palazzo Medici Riccardi, was completed in 1484 by architect Michelozzo di Bartolomeo for the head of the Medici banking family.
-Today it is a museum and the seat of the Metropolitan City of Florence.
+Today it is a museum and the seat of the Metropolitan City of Florence, Italy.